 Why It Is Done

-A bone mineral density (BMD) test is
+A bone density test is suggested for:

 - All women who are age 65 or older, and younger women who are at increased risk for broken bones caused by osteoporosis.1

 - Men and women who have hyperparathyroidism.

 - Men and women who have been taking corticosteroids, such as prednisone, for a long time.

 - Follow-up of how well treatment for osteoporosis is working for men and women being treated for 2 years or longer.

 How To Prepare

 Avoid wearing clothes with metal buttons or buckles for the test.
 You also may want to remove any jewelry that might interfere with the scan, such as a bracelet if you are having the scan done on your wrist.

 How It Is Done